 Page 2 of 3

-The level of distortions is low throughout the range starting with negligible
+The level of distortion is low throughout the range starting with negligible

-barrel distortions at 70mm changing to medium and slight pincushion distortions
+barrel distortion at 70mm changing to medium and slight pincushion distortion

 at 200mm and 300mm respectively.
 Pretty decent for a 4x zoom lens.

 The chart above has a real-world size of about 120x80cm.
-Possibly expect more distortions towards closer focus distances.
+Possibly expect more distortion towards closer focus distances.